edumgt/AWS-Solutions-Architect-Associate/EC2 Instance store and EBS/README.md

 # Amazon EC2 instance store

 Amazon Elastic Compute Cloud instance store provides temporary block-level storage for an instance.
-This storage is located on disks that are physically attached to the host computer.
-This ties the lifecycle of the data to the lifecycle of the EC2 instance.
+This storage is located on disks that are physically attached to the host computer and cannot be detached from Amazon EC2 This ties the lifecycle of the data to the lifecycle of the EC2 instance.
-Instance store is ideal if you host applications that replicate data to other EC2 instances or cluster-based workloads
+Instance store is ideal if you host applications that replicate data to other EC2 instances or cluster-based workloads EBS can only be attahced to EC2 instances

 # Amazon EBS
 Amazon Elastic Block Store is block-level storage that you can attach to an Amazon EC2 instance like an external drive. it is automatically replicated in its Availability Zone to prevent data loss from single points of failure Amazon EBS provides the ability to create backups of any EBS volume.
 EBS snapshots are incremental backups that only save the blocks on the volume that have changed after your most recent snapshot.
 Snapshots are stored redundantly in multiple Availability Zones using Amazon S3.
+EBS can only be attahced to EC2 instances

 Features:
 - Detachable: You can detach an EBS volume from one EC2 instance and attach it to another EC2 instance in the same Availability Zone to access the data on it.